ThirtyDegreesRay/OpenHub/README.md

 * [Glide](https://github.com/bumptech/glide) An image loading and caching library for Android focused on smooth scrolling.
 * [code-prettify](https://github.com/google/code-prettify) An embeddable script that makes source-code snippets in HTML prettier.
 * [DataAutoAccess](https://github.com/ThirtyDegreesRay/DataAutoAccess) A simple way to access android bundle data.
-* [RoundedImageView](https://github.com/vinc3m1/RoundedImageView) A fast ImageView that supports rounded corners, ovals, and circles.
+* [CircleImageView](https://github.com/hdodenhof/CircleImageView) A circular ImageView for Android.
 * [Toasty](https://github.com/GrenderG/Toasty) The usual Toast, but with steroids 💪.
 * [material-about-library](https://github.com/daniel-stoneuk/material-about-library) Makes it easy to create beautiful about screens for your apps.
 * [material-dialogs](https://github.com/afollestad/material-dialogs) A beautiful, fluid, and customizable dialogs API.